FREE COVID-19 TESTING FOR STUDENTS, FAMILIES, & STAFF

 Summit Labs has both Rapid Antigen AND PCR testing available for you to choose from.

-As of April 1, 2022, testing will be administered at the Shorewood High School Arena Lobby.
+Testing is being administered during the 2022-23 school year at the Shorewood High School Arena Lobby.
 The Arena Lobby is located at the southwest corner of the Shorewood High School parking lot.
 The doors are clearly marked with the word “ARENA”.
 Please come in through those doors and straight up the stairs into the lobby to receive the testing.

-Please be advised that the Shorewood High School parking lot can be very busy from 7:30-8:00am since the school day begins at 8:00am.
+Please be advised that the Shorewood High School parking lot can be very busy (when school is in session) from 7:30-8:00am since the school day begins at 8:00am.
 If you are able, consider parking on the surrounding streets and walking to the Arena Lobby during this time.

 Remember to pre-register before arriving.
-Pre-registration can be completed at: register.covidconnect.wi.gov
+Pre-registration can be completed at: https://covidconnect2.wi.gov/#/login

 Additional testing and quarantine reminders:

 - We are operating under a 5 day quarantine followed by 5 days of strict masking around other people.
 If you are eligible for a booster, please get it as soon as possible.
 Per the CDC, a person who is eligible for a booster and hasn’t received the third dose booster (ages 12 and above), the person is considered not up-to-date and will have to follow the unvaccinated protocol for quarantine.